 - Determine a live chat schedule that works for your business.
 It wouldn’t be a great use of your company resources if a sad customer service rep keeps watch during periods of low activity… while nobody is there when you get a spike of interest from customers.

-Win a FREE whiteboard animation video
+Win a FREE whiteboard and cartoon animation video